tanzeem131/Namaste-React/Chapter-01-Inception/readMe.md

 #React basics
-##What we had covered in this chapter?
+##What did I learn in this chapter?
 -React is a library
 -print "hello world" by using html only, javascript only and then react only.
--create a react element
--create nested elements using react
 -CDN(content delivery network)
+-crossorigin
 -sequence of importing react in html file matters -React & ReactDOM
+-create a react element(React.createElement)
+-create nested elements using react